 Our method is best used for regional studies where the exhumation history is relatively simple.
 This is, first, because we assume that rocks only experienced monotonic cooling, implying that complex reheating has not occurred.
 Second, exhumation rates are smooth in space and are not strongly affected by surface-breaking faults.
-This latter ing ault complication can be easily accounted for, where these are well-identified, by building them into the correlation structure.
-In that case, samples from either side of a fault could follow independent exhumation histories.
+This latter complication can be easily accounted for, where these are wellidentified, by building them into the correlation structure.
+In such cases, samples from either side of a fault could follow independent exhumation histories.
+In scenarios where ages record complex cooling and reheating histories, our approach would not be suitable because Dodson's approximation is invalid.
+Fortunately, complex cooling histories can be identified through additional information such as the analysis of fission track length distributions (Gallagher, 1995; Willett, 1997; Ketcham et al., 2007; Gallagher et al., 2005).

 The thermal model, although simpler than solving a full three-dimensional problem, includes the major components of heat transfer necessary to solve this problem (i.e., conduction and advection).
 This combined with a spectral method enables us to include the effects of topography on the shape of underlying isotherms.
 It should be successful in most cases, but it might fail in regions of very high relief or very high exhumation rates where the approximation of topography into temperatures on a plane might not be accurate.
-Furthermore, where exhumation rate is described by 2- or 3-dimensional kinematics, our methodology may be less successful.
-For example, orogens with high rates of horizontal displacement, for example, as associated with large scale thrust faulting, should be treated with caution.
+Furthermore, where exhumation rate is described by 2- or 3-D kinematics, our methodology may be less successful.
+For example, orogens with high rates of horizontal displacement, which is associated with large scale thrust faulting, should be treated with caution.
 Our implementation could lead to an apparent change in exhumation rate in time, which would correspond to a change in the trajectory of rocks traveling through an orogenic wedge or up a thrust ramp.
 Likewise, the thermal model that we have implemented will not account for exhumation in situations where extensional unroofing dominates, unless it is very shallow.